tarstutorials/vrsensorint/docs/source/content/m1/unity_orientation.rst

 Scene View
 ^^^^^^^^^^^^^^^^

 Shaded in green in the image above, the scene view is where you can see what your game world looks like.
 It allows you to move objects around in the scene and build the application you want.
 You move around in the scene view by using the view tool, which can be found in the top left of the scene view.
 There are also the move, rotate, and scale tools in the same menu in the top left that allow you to move, rotate, and scale the selected object, respectively.
 There are shortcuts for these tools, but they depend on the device you are using.
 On a desktop, the middle mouse button swaps to the view tool, for example.
 Find your devices shortcuts in the `Unity documentation <https://docs.unity.com/>`_.
 Adding new objects to the scene view is as simple as adding them in the object hierarchy or dragging them in from the project window.
+Finally, just above the scene view there are a pause and play button.
+These allow you to test your game in real time, but note that any changes made while the game is in play mode will be deleted once the game is stopped.
+Editing should only be done in pause mode, which is the default.

 Practice moving around the scene and getting used to the controls.
 This will help you better understand what is going on in your game.